 The challenge our methodology addresses is to provide an accurate, yet efficient, permanent faults impact evaluation.
 Injecting permanent faults directly in software would be fast~\cite{nvbitfi2020}, but is not a viable option for faults affecting the scheduler and control units, since a suitable fault model is missing.
 In fact, to accurately simulate the effect of permanent faults in the software, it is first necessary to track how \textit{each} machine instruction that uses the malfunctioning resource behaves.
 A detailed gate-level analysis is not a viable option either because of the extremely long simulation time.
 To characterize a simple CNN as LeNet on a gate-level GPU simulator would take more than 10,000 days!

-Inspired by other works in the field \cite{nimara_2016, Balasubramanian_2014, cho_2015, DOS_SANTOS_DNS_2021, sartor_2019}, we adopt a hybrid approach that combines the accuracy of gate-level simulations with the flexibility of software-level fault injections.
+Inspired by other works in the field \cite{nimara_2016, Balasubramanian_2014, cho_2015, DOS_SANTOS_DNS_2021, sartor_2019}, we adopt a hybrid approach that combines accurate gate-level fault simulations with flexible software-level error injections.
 The behavior of a permanent fault is evaluated, at the gate level, using an open-source model of an NVIDIA GPU (FlexGripPlus~\cite{flexgripplus_2020}).
-The impact of the permanent faults on the execution of each machine instruction is evaluated and classified, identifying error models to propagated in a real GPU device at the software level.
+The impact of the permanent faults on the execution of each machine instruction is evaluated and classified, identifying software error models to propagate in a real GPU.
 Then, to propagate these errors in software, we have crafted a dedicated software-based error injector framework (\toolname{}) able to automatically handle the error instrumentation in the kernel, to apply the corruption observed in the low-level evaluation, and to properly corrupt multiple threads and/or warps.
 With this approach, we characterize and discuss the reliability with respect to permanent faults of 15 real workloads, including two CNNs (LeNet and YOLOv3).
 The proposed frameworks, the gate-level analyses, the software-level reports, and the new \toolname{} tool are available in a public repository~\cite{REPO}.

 The main contributions of this work are:

 \begin{itemize}

 \item A method to identify the effects of permanent faults in terms of errors at the instruction level;